elizabeth-7664/jiseti/server/docs/api.md

 GET /me

     Get current user details (JWT required)
     Headers:

 Authorization: Bearer <token>

 Post/Report Endpoints (Planned)
-POST /posts

-    Create a new public issue or post
+    POST /posts – Create a new public issue or post

-PATCH /posts/{id}

-    Update or mark as solved
+    PATCH /posts/{id} – Update or mark as solved

-DELETE /posts/{id}

-    Delete post by author or admin
+    DELETE /posts/{id} – Delete post by author or admin

+Comment Endpoints

+    POST /comments – Add a comment to a post

+    GET /comments/post/{post_id} – Get all comments for a post

+    DELETE /comments/{id} – Delete own comment or by admin

 Notifications (Planned)

     Notify users when: